Sysrepo is a datastore for configuration and state data of Unix/Linux applications, which provides the following features:

-- no single point of failure – applications do not need any other process to be running to access their configuration.
+- No single point of failure – applications do not need any other process to run to access their configuration.

-SYSREPO it is integrated with Netopeer 2 NETCONF server and can be easilly integrated into any other management agents (e.g. RESTCONF).
-This means that just by using sysrepo as the configuration storage, applications become remotely manageable via NETCONF out of the box.
+Sysrepo is integrated with Netopeer 2 NETCONF server and can be easily integrated into any other management agents (e.g. RESTCONF).
+This means that just by using Sysrepo as the configuration storage, applications become remotely manageable via NETCONF out of the box.

 Sysrepo consists of several components:

-- sysrepo library - shared library, provides API for accessing the data in applications (northbound + southbound),
+- sysrepo library - Shared library which provides API for accessing the data in applications (northbound + southbound)

-- sysrepo daemon - if running, can handle requests from applications and save some resources and processing time,
+- sysrepo daemon - If running, this daemon can handle requests from applications and save resources and processing time

-- sysrepo plugins daemon - for integration with services, that do not run as userspace daemons,
+- sysrepo plugins daemon - Used for integrating with services that do not run as userspace daemons

-- sysrepoctl tool - for installing / uninstalling of YANG modules to sysrepo, enabling YANG features,
+- sysrepoctl tool - Used for installing / uninstalling of YANG modules in Sysrepo and to enable YANG features

-- sysrepocfg tool - for accessing / altering the configuration by local system administrators.
+- sysrepocfg tool - Used for accessing / altering the configuration by local system administrators